 Page 7, panel 3

-The second headquarters of the 1000 is located underneath a ware house named Millennium Shipping.
-This is fitting, as the word "millennium" means "1000 years."
+The second headquarters of the 1000 is located underneath a warehouse belonging to Millennium Shipping.
+The name is a clue to what lies beneath, as the word "millennium" means "one thousand years."

 Page 7, panel 4